Rm 422 Gould-Simpson

 The mushroom bodies are particularly large in behaviorally advanced hymenopteran species, suggesting a correlation with their rich behavioral repertoires.
 We analyze the brains and nerve cells of different species and castes to quantify differences in their brain design.
 These data are compared to the behavioral performance of the respective species in quantitative laboratory tests and learning paradigms in particular.

 Compared to insects, very little is known about the nervous systems of spiders and their kin.
-Arachnids are very sensitive to mechanical stimuli (touch, vibration, wind, etc.) and some have very acute vision (e.g. jumping spiders) whereas other do not.
+Arachnids are very sensitive to mechanical stimuli (touch, vibration, wind, etc.) and some have very acute vision (e.g. jumping spiders) whereas others do not.
 While our knowledge about chemical senses in spiders is severely lacking, it is known that spiders, scorpions and other arachnid orders have chemoreceptors on their legs, feelers or specialized organs.
 Next to nothing is known about where in their brains this chemical information is processed, and we are trying to find out.
 We found structures indicative of olfactory information processing (glomeruli) in the central nervous systems of spiders and harvestmen and in the exceedingly large mushroom bodies of whip spiders.
 The latter are of particular interest as whip spiders reportedly navigate using their sense of smell, and their brain may comprise chemical ‘maps’ which, we think, may reside in their large mushroom bodies.
+In addition to olfactory information, these mushroom bodies also receive visual input.

 Selected Recent Publications